trueos/trueos-docs/trueos-handbook/helpsupport.rst

 `TrueOS® Lobby <https://gitter.im/trueos/Lobby>`_.
 The first time joining the channel, introduce yourself and indicate which language(s) and which type(s) of translations you can assist with.
-This allows you to meet other volunteers as well as stay informed of any notices or updates affecting translators.
+This allows you to meet other volunteers and stay informed of any notices or updates affecting translators.

 .. index:: interface translation
 .. _Interface Translation: